-Yes, Eco*Pretty is ending.
+Eco*Pretty is ending.
 During a time when everyone and their aunt is blogging and tweeting, I'm going offline.
-I think this Internet trend has only two, maybe three more weeks before people lose interest.
+I think this social media trend has two, maybe three, more months before people lose interest.

 Ha!
-No, I've been working an increasing number of hours as the Chicago-area account exec for a top organic skincare company the past few months.
-I was recently promoted and given more responsibility that includes frequent travel and management (and most exciting, health benefits!).
-I'm also contributing to the company's blog and to a magazine in my hometown, Indianapolis.
+No, I've been working as the Chicago sales and education rep for a large organic skincare company.
+I was recently promoted and given more responsibility that includes frequent travel (and, most exciting, health benefits)!
+I'm also writing for the company's blog = slight conflict of interest.

-Thank you so much for your readership and kind comments.
-It's been hugely pleasurable serving and interacting with you throughout these 150 posts.
-I've tried to feature the best of the growing crop of high-quality natural beauty products.
-I hope you've seen great results with any that you've bought based on these recommendations.
-Good luck in your environmental and beauty endeavors.
+Thank you for your readership and comments.
+It's been so pleasurable serving and interacting with you throughout these 150 posts.
+I've tried to feature the best of the growing crop of gorgeous, natural cosmetics now on the marketbeing mindful, during this recession, to include products that won't empty your wallet.
+I hope you've seen great results with anything you've bought as a result of these recommendations.
+Good luck in your environmental and beauty endeavors!

 xoxo,